The Benefits of Native Plants

-Native perennials such as Firewheel, (Gaillardia pulchella) pictured, Vanillaleaf (Carphephorus odoratissimus), Blazing star (Liatris sp.), Butterflyweed (Asclepias tuberosa), and Dune sunflower (Helianthus debilis) can replace exotics and attract a diversity of pollinators to home landscapes.
+Native perennials such as Firewheel, (Gaillardia Pulchella) pictured, Vanillaleaf (Carphephorus Odoratissimus), Blazing star (Liatris sp.), Butterflyweed (Asclepias Tuberosa), and Dune sunflower (Helianthus Debilis) can replace exotics and attract a diversity of pollinators to home landscapes.
 The Florida Native Plant Society website can help you find the right native plant for any location.
-In Volusia County, many native species can be purchased at local nurseries such as Full Moon Natives Port Orange and Debary Nursery.
+In Volusia County, many native species can be purchased at local nurseries such as and Debary Nursery.

 Photos of native plant species courtesy of Dr. Peter May.

 You can help support native pollinator populations by incorporating Florida native plants into your yard or garden.
 Stetson professor Cindy Bennington has created a How-to video on Attracting Pollinators with Native Florida Wildflowers.

 Consider Replacing Exotics with Native Species

 |Trees||Camphor, Raintree, Weeping, Willow, Mimosa||Live Oak, Redbud, Longleaf Pine, Cear, Dahoon, Holly|